 The Prince of Wales and his trusty steed Camilla are visiting our fair country and I am glad to see that folks are treating him with the respect that he is due.
 Will he be the next King?
-We shall see, if he is, he may not last very long, but then again his Dad is 91, so he may last longer.
+We shall see; if he is, he may not last very long, but then again, his Dad is 91, so he may last longer.
 It’s nice they let him bring his horse with him too, and Camilla doesn’t have too many flies on her.

-Last week the finance minister quipped about Canadians being too picky when it comes to finding jobs.
+Last week the finance minister quipped about Canadians being too picky when finding jobs.
 No one seems to have jumped on him too hard about that one, but speaking as someone who has done some pretty crappy jobs in his time, I think his point of view is “skewed” at best (wrong at worst).

 Facebook’s IPO seems to be crumbling a little with the valuation dropping, wonder what that means?
 At least Zuckerburg got married and dumped a bunch of his stock (thus he has some REAL money to play with now).